| 4th

 Barcelona, Spain killing 112 vacationing Britons

-1973 In audience with Italian cyclists, Pope Paul VI praises athletes who
+1973 In audience with Italian cyclists, Pope Paul VI praises athletes

 "offer the magnificent show of a healthy, strong, generous youth"